lanagarmire/COVID19-Drugs-LungInjury/README.md

-# A pipeline to repurpose drugs for treating lung injury in COVID19
+# A Pipeline to Repurpose Drugs for Treating Lung Injury in COVID19

 ### Step 1
 #### Download L1000 Connectivity Map perturbational profiles GSE70138 and GSE92742 from GEO